DionKill/ps4-linux-tutorial/docs/installation.md

 :::
 ## Anyways, here we go: (queue dream's speedrunning music)
 1. Boot your PS4 and launch GoldHen.
-2. Take the initramfs.zip file, open it, and choose your version (mind the Southbridge).
+2. Take the initramfs.zip file, open it, and choose your installation method (mind the Southbridge).
 	- Put it somewhere like on your desktop as we'll need it
 3. Choose your kernel of choice.
 	- For CachyOS, use the 5.15.25-rc1 version with the bootargs.txt.